-Where TCG hold a managing agent relationship, undertaking delivery on behalf of another organisation or employer, we would comply with that organisations own safeguarding policy, as well as that of the Trafford College Group.
+Where TCG hold a managing agent relationship, undertaking delivery on behalf of another organisation or employer, we would comply with that organisation's own Safeguarding Policy, as well as that of the Trafford College Group.

-4.11 Safequarding Arrangements for Apprenticeship Provision and Work Experience
+4.12 Safeguarding Arrangements for Adults, Apprenticeship Provision and Work Experience

-For students undertaking Apprenticeships and work experience placements the same safeguarding requirements apply.
-Where a safeguarding concern arises in the workplace notification must be given to a Designated Safeguarding Officer.
+For Adult students or those undertaking Apprenticeships and Work Experience placements the same safeguarding requirements apply.
+Where a safeguarding concern arises in college and/or workplace notification must be given to a Designated Safeguarding Officer.